Unravelling inter-channel quantum interference in below-threshold nonsequential double ionization with statistical measures: Correlated electron momentum distributions

 From Table~\ref{tab:metrics}, only the $3d4s$ and $4p5s$ pairs exhibit significant equal mixing (EMM $\geq 0.7$).
-The $3d4s$ pair has ideal conditions for equal mixing, with a minimal energy gap (0.01), zero magnitude difference, and high radial similarity (-0.073).
-The $4p5s$ pair has a slightly larger energy gap (0.12) but retains zero magnitude difference and moderate radial overlap (-0.249).
+These pairs have ideal conditions for equal mixing, given that both have zero magnitude difference, the primary factor determining the degree of mixing.
+The secondary factors may compete and compensate each other with the energy gap playing a larger role as shown by its PCC value discussed above.
+For example, the $3d4s$ pair has a minimal energy gap (0.01), offsetting the effect of the least influential radial similarity factor, for which it has a very small value (-0.073).
+Meanwhile, the $4p5s$ pair has a moderate energy gap (0.12) but also moderate radial overlap (-0.249) creating conditions for which one obtains a high EMM.
 These two pairs are therefore expected to show strong interchannel interference with features arising from both contributing channels.
 Most channel pairs with large magnitude differences (3–4 orders of magnitude) have low EMM values, indicating strong suppression of mixing: when one channel dominates in intensity, the weaker channel’s contribution is effectively obscured, regardless of energy or overlap.
 The most extreme case is $3p4d$, with an EMM of 0.053, making it the least likely to display interchannel interference.

 Several intermediate EMM cases are also of interest.
 For instance, $3p3d$ has a moderate energy gap and radial overlap but low EMM due to its small magnitude; $4d5s$ shows relatively high EMM despite a large magnitude difference; and $4s5s$ exhibits moderate EMM despite poor radial overlap.
 These cases illustrate how the factors governing mixing can compete and suggest that some interference types may be more sensitive to certain factors than others.
 One should note that the EMM is not a factor based on the underlying physics, rather it is a distance between probability distributions and thus involves a degree of arbitrariness.